Wild Parrots Up Close

 We will travel today and explore some habitats in route in search of some species of psittacids,

-11th March - Travel to La Moskitia in search of Yellow crowned Amazon, Mealy Amazon, Scarlet Macaws, Great Green Macaws and more!
+2nd June - Travel to La Moskitia in search of Yellow crowned Amazon, Mealy Amazon, Scarlet Macaws, Great Green Macaws and more!

 This trip provides an excellent opportunity for visitors with limited time who would like to explore La Moskitia and part of the Rio Plátano Biosphere Reserve.
 During this 5 day route you will see people and villages of two ethnic cultures of Honduras: Miskito and Pech, as well as different ecosystems such as beaches, mangroves, coastal lagoons, and tropical rain forests.
 We shall also cross over the territory where the English corsairs used to hide themselves centuries ago.
 This area of high cultural interaction can also boast of its beautiful scenery around the Ibans Lagoon, Pico Baltimore and its extensive wetlands.
 Chances are pretty high to observe a great variety of birds such as toucans, parrots, parakeets, orioles, cranes, macaws, king fishers, and many others that will delight us with their songs and elegant colours and whenever luck accompanies us we might even spot some large mammals and reptiles, like the impressive tapir, a lonely jaguar, up to three different species of monkeys, as well as reptiles such as crocodiles and turtles lying in the sun.